 Different trusts have different approaches to time sheets – some require reference numbers and signatures.
-Please speak to your consultant when going into a new client to find out what is required to complete on your time sheets for that shifts.
+Please speak to your Account Manager when going to a new client to find out what is required to complete your timesheets for that shifts.

 Please ensure that on every timesheet you complete the following:

 Full name of hospital 2.
 Your name and signature 3.
 Date of shift 4.
 Start and End time of shift (must include any breaks taken) 5.
 Reference/PO number if required 6.
 Signature by a nurse in charge or a senior member.

 How far in advance can I book my shifts?

 Generally, if we have your availability we'll contact you as soon as we have work.
 Private Hospitals tend to be slightly more advanced with the shifts they put out than the NHS but both offer ad hoc shifts days before or even last minute.
 We do encourage self-bookings if you work in a hospital where you enjoy working to ensure you are receiving the work that suits you.

 What elements will delay my payment once I submit a timesheet?

 If your timesheet is incomplete our payroll department will not be able to process the payment.
 This includes missing dates and signatures from both yourself and the client signing the timesheet, as well as the ward and client name.
 If you send photos or poor quality copies of your timesheets, then we will not be able to process them.
 If this is the case, we'll ask you for another copy.
 Another reason for not receiving payment on time is if the timesheet is not received by us by the timesheet deadline.
 Deadlines vary per hospital type so it's best to check with your Account Manager when booking.

 When can I be expected to be paid?

 Payment dates vary depending on where you work, if you have any queries in regards to the date you will be paid for your shift, please confirm this with your Account Manager at the time of booking.